dephell/dephell/docs/params.md

 + `--to` -- path or format for writing requirements.
 + `--to-format` -- output requirements file format.
 + `--to-path` -- path to output file.
++ `--sdist-ratio` -- ratio of tests and project size after which tests will be excluded from sdist.
+By default is 2 that means tests will be included while their size less than doubled package size.

 Commands that accept these parameters: